Summer Research Opportunity Program

-The summer research program in Biomedical Data Science (BDS) gives undergraduate students the opportunity to explore careers in biostatistics, bioinformatics, and biomedical big data by working closely with faculty and staff mentors.
-Such an experience is ideal for students with strength in mathematics and computer sciences who enjoy working with computers and numbers and wish to apply their skills to solving real world problems in biomedical research.
+The summer research program in Biomedical Data Science (BDS) gives undergraduate students (enrolled in Bachelor’s or Associate’s degree programs) the opportunity to explore careers in biostatistics, bioinformatics, and biomedical big data by working closely with faculty and staff mentors.
+This program is ideal for students with strength in mathematics and computer sciences who wish to apply their skills to solving real world problems in biomedical research.
 There is a wide variety of research activities, including brain image analysis, clinical trials, electronic health records, epidemiology, genomics, experimental design and analysis of laboratory studies.

 Goals